A Brief History of Robotics at Johns Hopkins

 Robotics research at JHU dates to the early 1960s, when researchers at the Applied Physics Laboratory (JHU APL) developed the Johns Hopkins Beast, a wheeled mobile robot that could navigate hallways and automatically locate and connect to wall outlets to autonomously recharge its batteries.

 Robotics research at the Whiting School of Engineering (WSE) began with the arrival of Gregory Chirikjian (in 1992) and of Louis Whitcomb and Russell Taylor in 1995.
-By 1998, the NSF-funded Engineering Research Center for Computer-Integrated Surgical Systems and Technology (CISST ERC) had been established on Homewood campus, leading to a significant expansion of the robotics research program, with an emphasis on medical robotics.
+In 1998, the NSF-funded Engineering Research Center for Computer-Integrated Surgical Systems and Technology (CISST ERC) had been established as a collaboration between the Whiting School and the School of Medicine, together with MIT, CMU, Brigham and Women’s Hospital and Shadyside Hospital as partners.
+This led to a significant expansion of the robotics research program, with an emphasis on medical robotics.